 You never did a follow up to your colonoscopy.
 I gather it was OK.
-Were
+Were you unsedated?

 I’ve done three [colonoscopies], all unsedated.
 Anyway, I trust you did fine.